-Primary Care and Worker Protection MCN is working to assist front-line providers to integrate a focus on environmental and occupational health into primary care to strengthen the quality of care and meet the unique healthcare needs of the migrant population.
+Primary Care and Worker Protection MCN is working on two projects with front-line providers to integrate a focus on environmental and occupational health into primary care.
+These projects will strengthen the quality of care and meet the unique healthcare needs of the migrant population.
 MCN recognizes the majority of primary care providers, inlcuding those caring for the mobile poor, generally do not bring this environmental and occupational health perspective to their work.
 MCN focuses on feasible changes in clinical practices to improve the recognition and management of occupational exposures and injuries.

-Environmental Protection Agency, MCN's Workers and Health program partners with Federally Qualified Health Centers (FQHCs) across the US and Puerto Rico to establish Centers of Excellence in Environmental and Occupational Health Centers of Excellence.
+Environmental Protection Agency, MCN's Workers and Health program partners with Federally Qualified Health Centers (FQHCs) across the US and Puerto Rico to establish Centers of Excellence in Environmental and Occupational Health.
 The partnership program includes on-site clinical training, the provision of resources and technical assistance, and peer-to-peer networking between front-line providers and occupational and environmental medicine specialists.

 National Farm Medicine Center are partnering to provide health and safety training to immigrant dairy workers in Wisconsin.
 The Seguridad en las lecherias project targets limited English proficient, hard-to-reach workers with culturally and linguistically appropriate safety messages.
 The project also tests the use of a promotor de salud model to reinforce the safety messages and support increased worker safety.
 The five module curriculum and accompanying resources are available to view and download via MCN's Seguridad en las lecherías webpage.

-This effort is part of the newly formed
+This effort is part of the

 Upper Midwest Agricultural Safety and Health Center based out of the University of Minnesota.
 It is one of several dairy-focused projects targeting low-literate, limited English proficient, hard to reach immigrant workers.

 webinars, conferences and onsite workshops, and extensive partnerships with organizations having expertise in pesticides, occupational and environmental medicine and agricultural medicine.
-MCN has developed a number of patient education materials and training products for lay health educators ( promotores de salud) to educate farmworkers about the risks from pesticide exposure and ways to protect themselves and their families and distributes thousands of these resources each year.
+MCN has developed a number of patient education materials and training products for community health workers ( promotores de salud) to educate farmworkers about the risks from pesticide exposure and ways to protect themselves and their families.
+MCN distributes thousands of these resources each year.
+Clinical Tools

 In collaboration with partners and experts in occupational and environmental medicine and migrant health, MCN has developed

 tools for clinicians to translate need to practice.
 MCN's Environmental and Occupational Health Partners

 MCN partners with organizations throughout the country to strengthen our ability to offer frontline clinicians expertise in primary care for immigrant and migrant agricultural workers, occupational and environmental medicine, migration health and worker protection.

 National Farm Medicine Center National Children's Center for Rural Agricultural Health and Safety Association for Occupational and Environmental Clinics American College of Occupational and Environmental Medicine AgriSafe Network American Public Health Association ( Occupational Health and Safety Section) NIOSH-funded Agricultural Health and Safety Centers Wake Forest University Worker Health Center Farmworker Justice National Center for Farmworker Health Journal of Agromedicine Upper Midwest Agricultural Safety and Health Center Advisory Committees EOH Expert Advisory Committee Geoffrey M. Calvert, MD, MPH, Team Leader, National Institute for Occupational Safety and Health, Centers for Disease Control and Prevention Stephanie Chalupka, EdD, RN, PHCNS-BC, FAAOHN, Professor, Public Health Nursing and Master of Science in Nursing, Worcester State College Elizabeth Freeman Lambar, MPH, MSW, Program Director, North Carolina Farmworker Health Program Matthew C. Keifer MD, MPH, Director and Dean Emanuel Endowed Chair, National Farm Medicine Center Wilton Kennedy, DHSc, PA-C, MMSC, Past President of MCN, Director, Physician Assistant Program, Jefferson College of Health Sciences Katherine H. Kirkland, MPH, Executive Director, Association of Occupational and Environmental Clinics Candace Kugel, FNP, CNM, Director of Performance Improvement, MCN James R. Roberts, MD, MPH, Associate Professor, Medical University of South Carolina Edward Zuroweste, MD, Chief Medical Officer, Migrant Clinicians Network NIOSH Advisory Committee Candace Kugel, FNP, CNM, Specialist in Clinical Systems and Women’s Health, MCN Kris McVae, MD, Medical Director, OneWorld Community Health Center Rosemary Sokas, MD, MOH, Professor, Georgetown University Dori Rose Inda, JD, Chief Executive Officer, Salud Para La Gente Robyn Robbins, Director, Occupational Safety and Health Office, UFCW International Union Katherine Kirkland, DrPH, Executive Director, Association of Occupational and Environmental Centers Leslie Nickels, PhD, Med, Deputy Associate Director, NIOSH Nura Sadeghpour, MPH, Health Education Specialist, NIOSH Protecting Children Advisory Committee Frank Gasperini, Executive VP, National Council of Agricultural Employers Mary Miller, MSN, Child Labor Specialist, Washington State Department of Labor and Industries Cleo Rodriguez, Jr., Executive Director, National Migrant and Seasonal Head Start Association Barbara Mainster, Executive Director, Redlands Christian Migrant Association Jill Kianowski, PhD, Associate Professor, Michigan State University Is Your Clinic Ready For an Emergency?

 This video describes a pesticides poisoning incident and how it affected a community health center.

-**MCN’s EOH efforts are largely supported through cooperative agreements with the US Environmental Protection Agency as part of their National Strategies for Health Care Providers: Pesticide Initiative.
+**Many of MCN’s EOH efforts are supported through cooperative agreements with the US Environmental Protection Agency as part of their National Strategies for Health Care Providers: Pesticide Initiative.
 The conclusions and opinions expressed herein are those of MCN and do not necessarily reflect the positions and policies of the U.S. EPA.